Academus

+Academus (/ˌækəˈdiːməs/; Ἀκάδημος), also Hecademus (Ἑκάδημος), was an Attic hero in Greek mythology.
+The site of Academus, either a grove or a park, which became known as Akademeia, lies on the Cephissus, six stadia from Athens.
+He is the namesake of the Academy founded by Plato, who taught his students at the site, and as such of the modern English word academy, signifying an institution of higher learning.

 Place origins

-Academus, the site was sacred to Athena, the goddess of wisdom, and other immortals; it had since the Bronze Age sheltered her religious cult, which was perhaps associated with the hero-gods, the Dioskouroi (Castor and Polydeukes), and for the hero Akademos.
+Academus, the site, was sacred to Athena, the goddess of wisdom, and other immortals; it had since the Bronze Age sheltered her religious cult, which was perhaps associated with the hero-gods, the Dioskouroi (Castor and Polydeukes), and for the hero Akademos.
 By classical times the name of the place had evolved into the Akademeia.
 It had also earlier been called Ecademia (Ἑκαδημία).

 According to Plutarch, Cimon converted this, "waterless and arid spot into a well watered grove, which he provided with clear running-tracks and shady walks".
 Its sacred grove furnished the olive oil that was distributed as prizes in the Panathenaic Games and contained in the finely decorated Panathenaic amphorae presented to the winners.

 Mythology

 Plutarch, in his biography of the Athenian king Theseus (the slayer of the Minotaur), writes that, after being widowed and reaching age 50, the king abducted the 12-year-old child Helen (long before she married Menelaus, met Paris and was the cause of the Trojan War).
 Due to this outrage, her twin brothers Castor and Pollux invaded Attica to liberate their sister and threatened to destroy Athens.
-Academus spared the city by telling them where she was hidden, at Aphidnae.
-Also for this reason Tyndareus (a Spartan king and the father of Castor and step father of Helen) showed Academus much gratitude.
+Academus saved the city by telling them where she was hidden, at Aphidnae.
+Also for this reason Tyndareus (a Spartan king and the father of Castor and stepfather of Helen) showed Academus much gratitude.
 As noted by Plutarch: "For this reason he was honored during his life by the Tyndaridae, and often afterwards when the Lacedaemonians invaded Attica and laid waste all the country round about, they spared the Academy, for the sake of Academus."